aws-samples/amazon-sqs-message-attributes-starter-kit/README.md

-# Amazon SQS - Message Attributes in Action
+# Amazon SQS - Message Attributes starter kit

 This is a companion source code for **Amazon Compute Blog - Enhancing message-based applications with Message Attributes**.
 The samples in this project demonstrate how to use Message Attributes feature of Amazon Simple Queue Service (SQS).